 Instead, we should turn our attention towards the ideological factors that motivate a Muslim to act as they do, and assess how appropriately they have behaved in relation to these factors.
 Only then can we hope to decide whether or not a person is representing Islam, and then in our criticisms we are really judging the underlying ideology, not the agent who enacts upon it.

 Is it any wonder that membership of crackpot far-right cults is increasing in a culture so paralysed by attempts to do just this?
-Where else is a person with innocent concerns about Islam supposed to turn if nobody else is willing to so much as listen to them without obsessive hostility?
-It doesn’t take long for such groups to indoctrinate a person once they have taken this first, fatal step, especially after a precedent for distrust of mainstream political conversation has been set.
+Where else is a person with innocent and justifiable concerns about Islam supposed to turn if nobody else is willing to so much as listen to them without obsessive hostility?
+It doesn’t take long for such groups to indoctrinate a person once they have taken this first, fatal step, especially after a precedent for distrust of mainstream political conversation has been established.
 Those who wish to undermine the power of these organisations are standing on their own tail by fostering precisely the kind of retreatism that defines the most ideologically dangerous groups of our time.